andrey-stepantsov/cexamples/README.md

+# C/C++ Samples

+## Sample Post-Order-Traversal with no recursion

+Demostrates a non-recursive traversal of a binary tree (Implemented as a unit test at `tests/post_order_traversal_test.cc` )

-# Sample C code: mutlithreading with mutexes
+## Sample C code: mutlithreading with mutexes

 The code demostrates a simple ring buffer implemented in C. The multithreading is supported via POSIX Threads (pthreads).

 ## Features

 - CMake
 - Doxygen
 - The POSIX Threads library (pthreads)
 - Google Test for unit testing

 ## Requirements

 To build and test the code you need the following tools:

 - CLang
 - CMake
 - Doxygen (optional)
   If you do not have these tools installed you need to install them first.

-For example on a clean Debian-10 you could do it wiht the following steps, Note that CMake v3.18 is minimum so we build from sources and install v3.22
+For example on a clean Debian-10 you could build it with the following steps, Note that CMake v3.18 is minimum so we build from sources and install v3.22

 ```
 sudo apt-get install git clang doxygen curl libssl-dev
 cd ~/
 mkdir tmp && cd tmp
 curl -L https://github.com/Kitware/CMake/releases/download/v3.22.1/cmake-3.22.1.tar.gz | tar xz